KSDunne/yoga_flip/README.md

 #### Grid of 16 cards

 There are 16 cards in a grid to form a memory game with a yoga theme.
 The picture that was chosen for the back of the cards represents meditation, which is often associated with yoga.
 The yoga pictures are of a real person.
 The idea of using cartoons was considered but the real person picture is more relatable, which will add to a feel-good emotion when playing the game.
-The real person picture is also educational as it is a demonstation of the yoga pose that the user could try themselves.
+The real person picture is also educational as it is a demonstration of the yoga pose that the user could try themselves.

 ![Grid of 16 cards](docs/grid_of_cards.PNG)